quantify-os/quantify-scheduler/docs/tutorials/qblox/Pulsar.rst

         }
     ]

-Here we describe which port and clock the sequencer is associated with (see the :ref:`User guide <sec-user-guide>` for more information on the role of ports and clocks within the Quantify-Scheduler).
-The other entry, :code:`interm_freq`, specifies the intermediate frequency to use for I/Q modulation (in Hz).
+Additionally, the entry :code:`interm_freq` specifies the intermediate frequency to use for I/Q modulation (in Hz) when targetting this portclock.

 I/Q modulation
 ^^^^^^^^^^^^^^